psb/bucklescript.github.io/docs/common-data-types.md

 Js.log("你好")
 ```

-It'll compile to the follow JS:
+It will compile to the follow JS:

 ```js
 console.log("\xe4\xbd\xa0\xe5\xa5\xbd");
 ```

-Which gives you cryptic console output.
+Which gives you some cryptic console output.
 To rectify this, BuckleScript exposes a special `js` annotation to the default [quoted string syntax](https://reasonml.github.io/docs/en/string-and-char.html#quoted-string) built into the language.
 Use it like this:

 ```ocaml
 Js.log {js|你好，